How to Expand and Collapse Rows in Excel (with Easy Steps)

 Collapse Rows in Excel

 To collapse rows in Excel, you have to first group your dataset.
 Here, we are grouping our dataset manually.
-To make group rows in Excel, we can either use an auto outline or group manually.
+To group rows in Excel, we can either use an auto outline or group manually.
 There is a basic difference there.
-You must have some subtotal rows to apply auto grouping whereas you can apply manually grouping in any case.
+You must have some subtotal rows to apply auto grouping whereas you can apply manual grouping in any case.
 As our dataset provides a subtotal of three countries’ sales then we can easily apply auto grouping.
 You can see our dataset here.

 Group Rows in Excel